 9. “Thank You” Video Montage

 Ask students to record a 10–20 second clip saying thank you or sharing their favorite memory with their parent.
 Compile the clips into a heartfelt class video to share on June 1.
+Privacy tip: Be sure to get parent permission if sharing publicly.10.
+Classroom Story Time

-Read books that explore parent-child relationships and discuss their themes, such as:
+Read books that explore parent-child relationships and discuss their themes, such as:-

 - “Guess How Much I Love You” by Sam McBratney